demisto/content/Packs/CohesityHelios/Integrations/CohesityHelios/README.md

     "CohesityHelios": {
         "RansomwareAlert": [
             {
-                "alert_cause": "The recent protection run of Protection Group testSimJob98LLwith job id 20548 has dramatic changes in the composition of files, which is a significant deviation from the previously observed protection runs", "alert_description": "Anomalous change in file system detected on pankajk-ubuntu18-04, a symptom of potential ransomware attack on your primary environment", "alert_id": "8757180793808645:1632484721485079",
+                "alert_cause": "The recent protection run of Protection Group testSimJobCWWMwith job id 24248 has dramatic changes in the composition of files, which is a significant deviation from the previously observed protection runs", "alert_description": "Anomalous change in file system detected on pankajk-ubuntu18-06, a symptom of potential ransomware attack on your primary environment", "alert_id": "9346668452014081:1632849269030240",
                 "anomalous_object_env": "kVMware",
-                "anomalous_object_name": "pankajk-ubuntu18-04",
+                "anomalous_object_name": "pankajk-ubuntu18-06",
-                "anomaly_strength": "86",
+                "anomaly_strength": "66",
-                "occurrence_time": "2021-09-24T11:58:41Z",
+                "occurrence_time": "2021-09-28T17:14:29Z",
                 "severity": "kCritical"
             },
             {
-                "alert_cause": "The recent protection run of Protection Group testSimJobGLW3with job id 20536 has dramatic changes in the composition of files, which is a significant deviation from the previously observed protection runs", "alert_description": "Anomalous change in file system detected on pankajk-ubuntu18-03, a symptom of potential ransomware attack on your primary environment", "alert_id": "2810156198598750:1632484334435401",
+                "alert_cause": "The recent protection run of Protection Group testSimJobBTYAwith job id 24229 has dramatic changes in the composition of files, which is a significant deviation from the previously observed protection runs", "alert_description": "Anomalous change in file system detected on pankajk-ubuntu18-05, a symptom of potential ransomware attack on your primary environment", "alert_id": "2122491972847952:1632848348897740",
                 "anomalous_object_env": "kVMware",
-                "anomalous_object_name": "pankajk-ubuntu18-03",
+                "anomalous_object_name": "pankajk-ubuntu18-05",
-                "anomaly_strength": "88",
+                "anomaly_strength": "63",
-                "occurrence_time": "2021-09-24T11:52:14Z",
+                "occurrence_time": "2021-09-28T16:59:08Z",
                 "severity": "kCritical"
             }
         ]